lucasbalbino09/Projeto-Authentic/README.md

 # init project

-run `npm install` for install node_module  in your project.
+Run `npm install` for install node_module  in your project.

 ## Development server